cs2113-s25/cs2113-s25.github.io/labs/5_UML_enigma.md

 Open the instructions for the [Engima lab](lab/6_enigma) in another tab and read over them, taking note of:

-* The four classes you need to write and/or work with
+* The three classes you need to write and/or work with
 * The contents of each (skeleton) class

 ## Drawing a UML diagram

-Using the notes from class, draw a UML diagram for all the four classes associated with the Engima lab.
+Using the notes from class, draw a UML diagram for all the three classes associated with the Engima lab.
 You'll be graded using the rubric below.

 # Grading rubric and submission